italia/daf-mappa-quartiere/README.md

 # Mappa Quartiere

 A data application consisting of visualizations and numerical analyses to monitor the liveability of Italian cities neighbourhoods.
-We aim to measure the availability of some publicly-organised services in the different areas of each cities, as well as to evaluate the difference in vitality between them.
+We aim to measure the availability of some publicly-organised services in the different city areas, as well as to evaluate vitality levels among them.
 The output metrics are built on open data collected from various sources (ISTAT, Ministries of Education, Health and Culture, local municipalities).

 Currently under development.